Woodstock Parish, New Brunswick

-Woodstock is a civil parish in Carleton County, New Brunswick, Canada, surrounding the town of the same name on its landward side.
-It comprises one town, one Indian reserve, part of one village, and parts of three local service districts, all of which except the Indian reserve are members of the Western Valley Regional Service Commission (WVRSC)..
+Woodstock is a geographic parish in Carleton County, New Brunswick, Canada, surrounding the town of the same name on its landward side.

+Prior to the 2023 governance reform, for governance purposes it was comprised one town, one Indian reserve, part of one village, and parts of three local service districts, all of which except the Indian reserve were members of the Western Valley Regional Service Commission (WVRSC).

 The Census subdivision of the same name includes all of the parish except the municipalities and Indian reserve.

 Origin of name

 The parish was named in honour of Viscount Woodstock, a junior title of the Duke of Portland, Prime Minister of Great Britain when the Loyalists arrived in New Brunswick.

 History

 Woodstock was erected in 1786 as one York County's original parishes.
 The parish included most of Richmond Parish and parts of Canterbury, Dumfries, McAdam, and North Lake Parishes.